-Tomatillo Poblano Arroz con Pollo, a green version of the arroz con pollo I typically prepare.
+Who doesn’t enjoy a cazuela, piping hot of chicken and rice?
+This green version of the arroz con pollo is a twist on the typically recipe that I prepare.
 On most days, my recipe is more tomato and sweet pepper based, but I was having one of those days in the kitchen.
 You know those days, when you find yourself with ingredients at the end of the week that really need to be used up.
 I had three big poblano peppers and a pack of defrosted chicken thighs I had to do something with.
 Everytime I prepare arroz con pollo, it takes me back to that great episode of “I Love Lucy”.
 She was going to meet Ricky’s mom for the first time and wanted to impress her by preparing a Cuban style arroz con pollo.
 There are many dishes, just like this one, in Latin America that are so similar when it comes to preparing them.
 They all vary slightly in the ingredients, but the basics are the same.
 And the warm, comforting feelings of home and Mom’s or Abuela’s cooking are all the same as well.
 This is a great recipe to prepare for large family dinners and it can be prepared a couple of days in advance.
 Although there are only two of us, I like this recipe because it’s freezer friendly and we can enjoy it another night when I don’t have time to cook.

 You will also need

 - 1 1/2 pounds boneless chicken thighs 6 pieces

 - 2 roasted poblanos diced

 - 1 1/2 cups long grain rice I like to use jasmine rice

 - In the blender, combine all of the ingredients for the tomatillo poblano sauce.
 Blend on high until smooth, taste for salt and set aside.